pac4j/pac4j/README.md

 This module is based on the **pac4j-core** module and the [OpenSAML library](https://wiki.shibboleth.net/confluence/display/OpenSAML/Home).

+#### pac4j-test-cas

-#### pac4j-test-cas: this module is made to test CAS support in pac4j.
+This module is made to test CAS support in pac4j.

 Learn more by browsing the [Javadoc](http://www.pac4j.org/apidocs/pac4j/index.html).